stepanletyagin/CIBI_HSE/README.md

 && apt-get install -y --no-install-recommends apt-transport-https \
 && conda env create --quiet -f env_out.yml && conda clean -a \
 ```

-I also noticed that conda environment was built faster with Docker rather than on my OS :)